CVLab-SHUT/.github/profile/README.md

 # 🔬 CVLab SHUT: Pioneering AI Research Laboratory 🚀

-#### Welcome to CVLab SHUT, where we lead the charge in cutting-edge artificial intelligence and deep learning research.
+#### Welcome to CVLab SHUT, where we lead the charge in cutting-edge artificial intelligence and deep learning research under the guidance of Dr. Mansoor Fateh.
 With a focus on computer vision and image processing, we harness state-of-the-art equipment and resources to tackle the world's most pressing challenges.

 # Key Highlights: